gradio-app/gradio/guides/05_custom-components/02_key-component-concepts.md

 The value that is typically set by the user in the frontend (if the component is interactive) or displayed to the user (if it is static).
 It is also this value that is sent to the backend function when a user triggers an event, or returned by the user's function e.g. at the end of a prediction.

-So this value is passed around quite a bit - but sometimes the format of the value needs to change between the frontend and backend.
+So this value is passed around quite a bit, but sometimes the format of the value needs to change between the frontend and backend.
 Take a look at this example:

 ```python